HoerTech-gGmbH/openMHA/examples/09-localizer-steering-beamformer/README.txt

 This directory contains an openMHA setup which estimates the direction of arrival of sounds captured with 4 hearing aid microphones, and which then controls a beamformer algorithm to steer to the most likely direction of a localized (coherent) sound source.

-In addition to the signal processing, a browser-based visualization of the direction-of-arrival estimation can be started.

-Please refer to file README_visualization.md to learn more about the visualization procedure, and how to install the necessary dependencies.
+It utilizes an implementation of a localization algorithm based on GCC-PHAT (see [0] and [1] and the configuration files for details).

-You can start the signal processing together with visualization by invoking the shell skript
+You can start the signal processing by invoking the shell script

 start_demo_live_binauralSteerBF.sh

-Please also refer to the comments in this shell skript to learn how to prepare the Jack server for this example.
+Please also refer to the comments in this shell script to learn how to prepare the Jack server for this example.

+[0] C. Knapp and G. C. Carter, “The generalized correlation method for estimation of time delay,” IEEE Transactions on Acoustics, Speech and Signal Processing, vol. 24, no. 4, pp. 320–327, Aug.
+1976.

+[1] H. Kayser and J. Anemüller, “A discriminative learning approach to probabilistic acoustic source localization,” In: International Workshop on Acoustic Echo and Noise Control (IWAENC 2014), pp. 100 -- 104, Antibes, France, 2014

 # This file is part of the HörTech Open Master Hearing Aid (openMHA)
-# Copyright © 2018 HörTech gGmbH
+# Copyright © 2018 2020 HörTech gGmbH
 #
 # openMHA is free software: you can redistribute it and/or modify
 # it under the terms of the GNU Affero General Public License as published by